Community Economic Revitalization Board (CERB)

 Please contact staff when you are ready to apply for CERB funding, to get a link to the application.
 To help with the application process, please review the NEW application overviews below.

-OLYMPIA, WA, January 19, 2016 -- The Washington State Community Economic Revitalization Board has approved $850,000 in public infrastructure development and economic feasibility studies targeting business growth and job creation in the City of Othello, City of Airway Heights, Makah Tribe, and the Port of Sunnyside.
+OLYMPIA, WA, March 16, 2016 -- The Washington State Community Economic Revitalization Board (CERB) approved $2,948,000 in loans and grants for public infrastructure development and economic feasibility studies targeting business growth and job creation in the City of Prosser, City of McCleary, Hoh Indian Tribe, Port of Port Townsend, Port of Bremerton, Confederated Tribes of the Chehalis Reservation, Port of Shelton, Port of Skagit, and the Nisqually Indian Tribe

 Next Board Meeting: